thomasalvatran/Import-Fidelity-orders-report-to-Tradervue/README.md

 Github can only read csv file for xlsx you need to download and read from Excel <br>
 Use template to create your own data: <br>
 To create csv for Tradervue download either DailyReport_Template.xlsx (Worksheet) or simple csv DailyReport_Template.csv and replace the old columns Symbol, Status, Order time, Order Type, Trade Description, Quantity with new data. <br>
-Templates have the 3 formulas/functions as follows:
+Templates have the 3 formulas/functions copy and paste by values the results to new columns see template:

 <b>Price = VALUE(MID(B5,13,10)) </b>  //_attract the price in the string from 13 takes 10 characters for price replacing B5 to correct cell accordingly to your table_<br>
 <b>Time = TIMEVALUE(LEFT(C5, 11) ) </b> //_attract the time in the string start left takes 11 characters for time replacing C5 accordingly_ <br>